 11 Algae that are Used as Human Food.

-The Algae growing as planktons, benthos, epiphytes and in other common aquatic habitats provide a major source of food to small fishes, aquatic amphibians, and other animals.
-Since man is dependent on fishes to supplement his diet, the algae prove to be a very important indirect source of human food.
-The practice of direct consumption of algae as human food is also present around the world.
+The direct consumption of algae as human food is widely practiced around the world.
 A list of more than hundred species can be made which provide direct food to the human beings, especially to the coastal people of the world.
-Continue reading 11 Algae that are Used as Human Food.

 How do Auxins affect Plant growth?